![]() |

 The outside of the temple is covered with Alabama marble.

 The National Park Service web site presents the memorial stones placed in the interior of the Washington Monument.
-The Alabama Memorial Stone entry reads as follows and can be viewed on the National Park Service’s web site.
+The Alabama Memorial Stone entry reads as follows and can be viewed on the National Park Service’s web site in either the “Album” or the “Slide Show.”

 "Donor: The State of Alabama.